 We are indebted to conservator László Torma for his helpful remarks on manufacturing techniques and to conservator and qualified leatherworker Zsuzsanna Várhegyi for her shrewd observations on the skills and experience needed for producing the leather articles discussed here.
-We are grateful to Gabriella Nádorfi and Frigyes Szücsi, our colleagues in the Székesfehérvár museum, for their assistance, and to Edit Ambrus for the digital illustrations.
+We are grateful to Gabriella Nádorfi and Frigyes Szücsi, our colleagues in the Székesfehérvár museum for their assistance.
+Furthermore, we are thankful to Zoltán Boldog for the wear historical information, the data sources and the graphics, and to Edit Ambrus for the digital drawings.